 It brought back a lot of memories, in fact, I sang a couple of versions of it in various melodic lines.
 Let’s revisit one of the original versions of this masterpiece.

 Franz Schubert composed Ave Maria in 1825.
 Ave Maria is Latin (or Spanish) for Hail Mary.
 It’s a popular liturgical song.
 It’s a very common aria studied in beginning to learn serious singing.

-You might have heard this song before at weddings, funerals, recitals, background music in many films and so on.
+You might have heard this song before at weddings, funerals, recitals, background music in many films, and so on.
 You can easily recognize it in an instant through its iconic and quite serene first line.

 When I first heard it, a sense of tranquility overwhelmed me.
 It was beautiful.
 I remember the movie Amadeus, when Salieri was immensely in awe of Mozart’s genius.
-That’s exactly the feeling that moment.
+That’s exactly the feeling at that moment.
 Even if I didn’t understand one word of it, well, except for the word Maria, I felt and knew that it was some sort of prayer of adoration.

 Franz Schubert – The Creator of Ave Maria

 Franz Schubert is a renowned Austrian composer during the late Classical and early Romantic eras.
 Ave Maria is one of his most successful songs.
 His life was short-lived, but he left hundreds of works behind, most of them secular, in various forms.